Privacy Registers Overview

 Processing Activities

-A personal data Processing Activity is an activity or task that is completed as part of a Business process.
-For example, CV collection would be a personal data Processing Activity that is part of the recruitment business process, alongside several other processing activities.
+A 'personal data Processing Activity' is an activity or task that is completed as part of a Business process.
+For example, CV collection would be a personal data Processing Activity within the recruitment business process, alongside several other processing activities.

 Data Record

-The data record is utilised across all the processing activities via a processing event; this allows data to be tracked through its life cycle and visualised with lineage maps.
+The data record is used across all processing activities via a processing event, enabling data to be tracked throughout its life cycle and visualised with lineage maps.

 Business Process

-A Business process is a collection of related, structured processing activities or tasks that produce a specific service or product.
-For example, 'Recruitment' would be a Business process that takes place within an HR department.
+A 'business process' is a collection of related, structured processing activities or tasks that produce a specific service or product.
+For example, 'Recruitment' is a Business process that takes place within an HR department.

 Business Area

-The Business Area Register allows for organisational departments, business units/areas to be added as register records that can be displayed in Privacy Assessments.
-This allows Business Areas to be linked to other register records, such as processing activities and processing events, which can then be filtered and reported on.
+Business Areas can be linked to other register records—such as processing activities and processing events—which can then be filtered and reported on.

 Business System

-A Business System is defined to be external, or to be in a location; and the data it holds by a sum of its assets.
-A Business System, by itself, cannot define these.
+A Business System is defined as external or assigned to a location, and its data is defined by the sum of its assets.
+A Business System alone cannot define these.

 Asset Register

-In some cases, the Asset could be seen as the ‘child’ of a Business System.
+In some cases, an Asset can be considered the ‘child’ of a Business System.

 Data Elements